tiantianhuanle/part-grabbing/README.md

  </div>

+One pixel corresponds to the actual 1cm; you can design your own ideal combination splicing sucker to grab the parts.

 For the sake of commercial copyright protection, this project only opens part of the data.

-If you need more data or have any questions, please contact 2453302730@qq.com.
+If you want more data or have any questions, please contact 2453302730@qq.com.